Call for Proposals

 • maximum 300-word abstract for review, including in-text citations (3-5)

-All proposals will be anonymously reviewed by at least three experienced SoTL practitioners for relevance, fit to conference track, quality, and (when appropriate) audience engagement.
-While they are reviewing the session description, they will be considering the following questions and criteria:
+At least three experienced SoTL practitioners will anonymously review all proposals for relevance, fit to conference track, quality, and (when appropriate) audience engagement.
+While they review the session description, they will consider the following questions and criteria:

 • Does the session description identify and explain how the content relates to important question(s) related to SoTL that would be of interest to SoTL practitioners?